vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 ## Overview

-To successfully analyze many SQL queries and determine how Vitess executes each statement, follow these steps:
+To analyze multiple SQL queries and determine how Vitess executes each statement, follow these steps:

 1. Gather the queries from your current production database
 1. Filter out specific queries